abinit/abinit/doc/tutorial/compilation.md

 ```

 to run some basic tests.
 If something goes wrong when executing the binary or when running the tests,
 checkout the [Troubleshooting](#trouble-shooting) section for possible solutions.

-Finally you may want to execute the *runtests.py* python script in the *tests* directory
+Finally, you may want to execute the *runtests.py* python script in the *tests* directory
 in order to validate the build before running production calculations:

 ```sh